rita-barbosa/LAPR2-2223/docs/sprintC/us011/01.requirements-engineering/Readme.md

 > **Question:** Does grouping purchase orders by property mean that only properties are displayed, and only after a property is selected are its requests shown?
 Or are all the requests shown but requests of the same property are shown together?
 >
-> **Answer:** The system should show (to the agent) a list of properties that have prurchase orders.
+> **Answer:** The system should show (to the agent) a list of properties that have purchase orders.
 For each property the system should show a list of purchase orders.
-Typically we have a small number of purchase orders and we want all orders shown (by property) without selecting a property in particular.
+Typically, we have a small number of purchase orders, and we want all orders shown (by property) without selecting a property in particular.

 > **Question:** When properties are sorted form oldest to most recent, does this relate to when the property was added to the system or the property's date of construction?
 >